Aeastr/CursorBounds/docs/README-old.md

 <div align="center">
   <img width="270" height="270" src="/assets/icon.png" alt="Ibeam selecting text 'relia' against a mint green background">
   <h1><b>CursorBounds</b></h1>
-  <p>A Swift package for macOS that provides precise cursor positioning and contextual information about focused applications and windows.</p>
+  <p>Swift package that provides precise information about the position and bounds of the text cursor (caret) in macOS applications.
+It leverages the macOS Accessibility API to retrieve the caret's location and bounding rectangle, with fallbacks
 </div>

 <div align="center">